SridharCR/blog/readme.md

 The flash application with the WSGI server is up and running.

 ## Design
 The application follows MVC pattern.
-The *Model-View-Controller* helps to design robust softwares.
+The *Model-View-Controller* helps to design robust software.
 Blog application is currently evolving to MVC.
+The controllers owns the business logic, and does the computation, and written with the light weight flask framework.
+The models owns the code which interacts with the database, the controllers directly imports model whenever they are needed.
+The views owns the complete front end written in the react library.

 ![MVC pattern](mvc.jpg)